UCL/Mac-Support-Resources/Training-Presentation/PITCHME.md

 +++
 ### Profile Migration
 There are multiple cases where a user may need to migrate their home folder from one computer to another, or from one account to another on the same computer (e.g. from a local account to a domain account).
++++
+### Apple Remote Desktop
+The most basic remote management tool is Apple Remote Desktop (ARD).
+ARD can be used to remote manage Macs if you have admin SSH access and the Mac is turned on.
+It's a great way to remotely run a script!
 ---
 ## eduroam
 *'eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.'*